 Points of Interest: Wigtown, Newton Stuart, Galloway Forest Park, Bruce Stone

-Campsite impression: Good, clean, bit old fashioned facilities
+Campsite impression: Excellent, clean, modern facilities with WiFi.

 Route: Glen Trool to Lochranza (Arran)

 Distance: 70 miles & Ferry (Ardrossan to Brodick)

 Points of Interest: Culzean Castle, Ayrshire Coast, Brodick, Isle of Arran

 Campsite: Lochranza Caravan and Camping Site

 Distance: 70 miles & Ferry (Lochranza to Claonaig)